JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 1

-In this exercise, make connections between short- and long-term goals.
+In this exercise, you will connect a long-term goal to some short-term goals.

 1. For this step, identify one long-term goal you would like to have achieved by the time you complete your degree.
 For instance, you